...

 Model Changes, Releases, and Periodic review

 For every change, apply ICH Q9: assess impact, decide the level of formality, and perform targeted challenge tests when needed.
 Record rationale, results, and approvals.
-Schedule periodic review to check for usage drift, data drift, false positives or negatives, and CAPAs opened from AI errors.
+Schedule periodic reviews to check for usage drift, data drift, false positives or negatives, and CAPAs opened from AI errors.

 Vendor and Cloud Oversight Under Annex 11 & 22